What is the purpose of idealism? Lessons learned from Muhammad Ali

 Ali had a higher goal.
 He didn't fight to win.
 He won to contribute to social equality and to bring attention to the people in the lower social class who are struggling.
 Actually, Ali wasn't a real boxer at all.

-He was an activist, a philanthropist, and an idealist who used boxing to achieve his goals.
+He was an activist, a philanthropist, and an idealist who used boxing to achieve his goals in life.
 We cook to satisfy our hunger, but that doesn't make us a cook.
 He did boxing to temper his hunger for justice and equality.

 Winning with idealism or brute force?